SystemsApproach/ops/monitor.rst

     scalability, reliability, availability, security, usability, and
     so on.
-Observability is the quality of a system that makes visible the facts about its internal operation needed to make informed management and control decisions.*
+Observability is the quality of a system that makes visible the facts about its internal operation needed to make informed management and control decisions, and it has become a fertile space for innovation.*

     *Instrumenting a system is a necessary first step in improving its observability, and Inband Network Telemetry (INT) is an important